 Push notifications in apps are a great way of interacting with your customers.

-The click-through rates of push notifications are not high, but research has shown that Android users are around twice as likely to open a push notification than an iOS user.
+The click-through rates of push notifications are not high, but research has shown that Android users are around twice as likely to open a push notification than iOS users.
 So if push notifications are a big part of your plans, Android gives you a much better chance of reaching your audience.

-Android Apps vs iOS Apps: We Can Help You Decide
+Android Apps vs. iOS Apps: We Can Help You Decide

 After reading this you may have a better understanding of android apps vs iOS apps and the route you would like to take.